St. John Passion in its element as Good Friday offering

 This is the kind of performance that the University Choral Society was created to present.
 The choir brings together students, faculty and community members to sing just such chorale masterpieces.
 Over the years it has performed with the Toledo Symphony as well as the Bowling Green Philharmonia.

 For the St. John Passion the Early Music Ensemble, strings and woodwinds, provides the right instrumental complement.
 At times during the narration it move with a beat determined by the speech-like infections of the evangelists.
-At other times, the ensembles provides a vigorous pulse that adds to the dramatic tension.
+At other times, the ensemble provides a vigorous pulse that adds to the dramatic tension.

 Solo instruments often shadow the melodies of the arias.
 They serve to amplify the sentiments of the aria.